rosedeperrois/rosedeperrois.github.io/_pages/about.md

 My PhD is part of the [FAST Project](https://sites.google.com/view/ppr-fast-project/home), which aims to provide scientific evidence supporting public action to transition to pesticide-free agriculture.

-From February to May 2026, I'll be visiting Columbia University's School of International and Public Affairs (SIPA), hosted by Prof. [Jeffrey Shrader](https://jeffreyshrader.com/).
+From February to May 2026, I'll be visiting Columbia University's School of International and Public Affairs (SIPA), hosted by [Jeffrey Shrader](https://jeffreyshrader.com/).

 Contact
 --------